-If you want to make your Sonoff future-proof, there is a way of upgrading from 1MB of memory to 4MB.
-This is handy as the ESPEasy firmware evolves and get’s larger.
+If you want to make your Sonoff future-proof, there is a way of updating from 1MB of memory to 4MB.
+This is handy as the ESPEasy firmware evolves and get’s more substantial.
 Or maybe you want to write your own code and need the space?
 If you plan to do OTA, you need double the memory of the size of your program.
 You can do wireless updates without having to resort to using the USB to Serial adapter after the first install.
-ESPEasy works with just 1MB, but it’s better to have 4MB for future firmwares.
+This isn’t a must because ESPEasy works with just 1MB, but it’s better to have 4MB.

 I prefer to isolate plastics and other heat sensitive parts with heat resistant Capton® tape.
 I use a hot air soldering station to remove the old memory IC, but you can use a soldering iron.
 Just fill the tip of the iron with a big blob of solder and heat all of the legs on one side of the IC at the same time while bending the chip up carefully with a screwdriver.
 Then you do the same thing on the other side.

 The replacement IC is called Winbond W25Q32FVSIG, and you can get 10 of them for around $3 on eBay.
 Make sure that the dot-marking indicating pin 1 is lined up correctly and solder on the new IC.
 Now you have a 4MB Sonoff!
 Naturally, if you flashed the firmware before upgrading you need to flash the firmware on the new memory chip.

 Now let’s add I2C to the Sonoff Switch.